 All ED patients are triaged near the ANMC ED waiting area and then will be either sent to be seen in the ANMC ED or in the SCF ED Fast Track depending on their illness or injury acuity and the time of their visit.

-As Alaska’s only Level II Trauma Center, ANMC serves as the trauma referral center for all tribal health facilities statewide.
+ANMC was Alaska’s first Level II Trauma Center, and serves as the trauma referral center for all tribal health facilities statewide.

 Trauma centers are hospitals that have specialists who are trained in taking care of severely injured patients.
 Level II Trauma Centers have trauma surgeons, orthopedists and neurosurgeons with specialized training available 24 hours a day, seven days a week to take care of patients with complex and severe injuries.
 These centers are regularly reviewed by the American College of Surgeons and must meet or exceed national standards for trauma care.